AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 AEM can also be configured to work with a remote Solr server instance:

 1. Download and extract the latest version of Solr.
-For more info on how to do this, see [Apache Solr Installation documentation](https://cwiki.apache.org/confluence/display/solr/Installing+Solr).
+For more info on how to do this, see the [Apache Solr Installation documentation](https://solr.apache.org/guide/6_6/installing-solr.html).
 1. Now, create two Solr shards.
 You can do this by creating folders for each shard in the folder where Solr has been unpacked:

     * For the first shard, create the folder: